2023 Best Value Allied Health Professions Bachelor's Degree Schools in Missouri

 Read full report on Allied Health Professions at University of Central Missouri

-Out of the 10 schools in Missouri that were part of this year’s ranking, Southeast Missouri State University landed the # 5 spot on the list.
-Located in the city of Cape Girardeau, Southeast Missouri State University is a public school with a moderately-sized student population.
+You’ll join some of the best and brightest minds around you if you attend Southeast Missouri State University.
+The school came in at #5 on this year’s Best Value Allied Health Professions Bachelor’s Degree Schools in Missouri list.
+Located in the city of Cape Girardeau, Southeast Missouri State University is a public college with a moderately-sized student population.

 In-state tuition fees for undergraduate students at Southeast Missouri State University are $9,015 per year.